Public research university in Australia dramatically improves decision-making time after going paperless with Hyland's Alfresco platform.

-In addition to records, the school also used Alfresco platform for document management, providing committee members with quick access to agendas and meeting minutes.
+In addition to records, the school also used Alfresco for document management, providing committee members with quick access to agendas and meeting minutes.

 Today, Macquarie no longer produces physical paper records.
-All student records are now electronic files, and Alfresco platform serves as the school’s central content repository.
+All student records are now electronic files, and the Alfresco platform serves as the school’s central content repository.
 The moment student records are scanned, for example, administrators can move the file directly into a specified folder to be automatically routed to the right student record folder.
 A similar electronic workflow has been created for invoices.